-Jeff Zhang is a Manager in Bates White’s Antitrust and Competition Practice.
+Jeff Zhang is a Principal in Bates White’s Antitrust and Competition Practice.
 He has considerable experience leading teams in the review and processing of large and complex data sets.
 He has worked on a variety of matters, with a primary focus on price-fixing and intellectual property cases; other work has included matters in the automotive, media and entertainment, electronics, and telecommunications industries.

 BS, Economics, Duke University (magna cum laude)